Faculty and staff abroad: The role of culture and community in the student experience

 Stephanie Ott-Monsivais, MechSE Director of Undergraduate Programs

-In collaboration with AllPeopleBeHappy and PGBS, the group visited Jamaica through a Strategic Instructional Innovations Program (SIIP)-funded program.
+In collaboration with AllPeopleBeHappy and PGBS, the group visited Jamaica through a Strategic Instructional Innovations Program (SIIP)- and International Programs in Engineering (IPENG)-funded program.
 The project, “Developing Collaborative Online International Learning (COIL) and COIL+ Projects in Engineering Education,” which is in its last year, has a goal of expanding students’ global engagement opportunities by providing new opportunities for short-term, faculty-led study abroad.

 The aim of this grant is to train faculty and staff to offer courses that incorporate global learning components.
 Students will benefit from the diverse perspectives of instructors with expertise and first-hand experiences in global travel and service learning.
 By reflecting on their own personal experiences during this program, instructors will be better equipped to connect with students and lead future programs with greater empathy and insight.

-Brian Woodard, assistant dean for undergraduate programs at Illinois Grainger Engineering, organized the program in Jamaica and recruited the participants.
+Brian Woodard, assistant dean for undergraduate programs at Illinois Grainger Engineering, also worked alongside Dougherty in the planning of this program and recruited the participants.
 In order to provide valuable global leadership to students, Woodard said faculty should first be able to understand program logistics and experiences from a student perspective.

 people planting crops in Jamaica